 “The PaperTray represents Ficacci's first commitment to an ambitious long-term sustainability vision,” Giuseppe Ficacci, Co-Owner, told me.
 “Today, we use over 180 tonnes (over 396,000 lbs) of plastic per year as packaging materials for our olives.
 Adapting the PaperTray technology to the other upgradable product lines will contribute to a 70 percent cut in volumes of plastic usage by 2030.
 This significant reduction is definitively the path we want to keep on growing.”

 As Giuseppe explained, using the SIAL Innovation logo will help raise significant interest in the product, furthering its chance to travel throughout the worldwide SIAL network: South East Asia, Canada, China, the United States, and India.

 “Since 1996, SIAL Innovation has been an area where industry reps, food journalists, bloggers, and everyone involved in food can catch a glimpse of the newest innovations before they hit the market,” Giuseppe explained.
 “Success in this section can represent a sales boost for our company by creating several business opportunities.”

-In addition to this recognition, Ficacci’s PaperTray earned the How2Recycle label from GreenBlue, which is a nonprofit dedicated to sustainable materials.
-GreenBlue assigned the label to Ficacci's PaperTray because it boasts the exact recyclability requirements necessary.
+In addition to this recognition, Ficacci’s PaperTray got the How2Recycle label from GreenBlue, which is a nonprofit dedicated to the sustainable use of materials.
+How2Recycle assigned the label to Ficacci's PaperTray because it boasts the exact disposal requirements necessary.

 Three cheers for Ficacci on these sustainability-focused initiatives!